mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [The IRS Finally Has an Answer to TurboTax](https://www.theatlantic.com/technology/archive/2024/03/irs-direct-file/677818/) - Against all odds, the government has created an actually good piece of technology.

+- [DNA Tests Are Uncovering the True Prevalence of Incest](https://www.theatlantic.com/health/archive/2024/03/dna-tests-incest/677791/) - People are discovering the truth about their biological parents with DNA—and learning that incest is far more common than many think.

 - [The Danger of the President’s Nuclear Powers | Opinion](https://www.nytimes.com/interactive/2024/03/07/opinion/nuclear-weapons-president.html) - In the United States, it’s up to one person to decide whether the world becomes engulfed in nuclear war.

 - [Google Used a Black, Deaf Worker to Tout Its Diversity.
 Now She’s Suing for Discrimination](https://www.wired.com/story/google-black-deaf-worker-diversity-suing-discrimination/) - Jalon Hall was featured on Google’s corporate social media accounts “for making #LifeAtGoogle more inclusive!”
 She says the company discriminated against her on the basis of her disability and race.